 Our objective this day was to find a Rackettailed Roller, a bird which had eluded me for nearly 3 years – and to hopefully see some Sable Antelope as well.
 On the latter the results were somewhat disappointing: we saw two Sables that morning but neither of them was close enough for a usable photograph.

 The search for the RTR turned out a lot better.
-It took a while to nd the rst one in a stand of false mopane and rosewood forest.
+It took a while to find the first one in a stand of false mopane and rosewood forest.
 The dipping flight initially gave it away and I could clearly see the spatulate tail feathers a bit later, nailing the identification.
 It was a case of ‘better view desired’ though.
 Fortunately I didn’t have to wait long: about half an hour later we enjoyed superb closeup views of the RTR with clear views of the pale blue breast (no lilac like the Lilacbreasted Roller) and of course the tell-tale tail.

 At the very next waterhole we visited, there was a massive herd of 500+ buffalo and we spent probably 40 minutes or so just sitting there and watching them come, drink and go.
 Quite a spectacle.
 Not long afterwards, we enjoyed a delightful late morning brunch in the bush, courtesy of the Little Makalolo catering staff.
 They really do go to extraordinary lengths to keep the guests happy!

-By early afternoon we were at nearby Davison’s Camp – a perfectly ne alternative option in the area if Little Makalolo is not available and great for travelers on a slightly smaller budget.
+By early afternoon we were at nearby Davison’s Camp – a perfectly fine alternative option in the area if Little Makalolo is not available and great for travelers on a slightly smaller budget.
 At Davison’s we also observed Wilderness Safaris’ Children in the Wilderness program in action: this philanthropic effort takes groups of up to 24 disadvantaged children into the Wilderness for a nature, wildlife and educational experience.
 The 11 & 12 year old kids were just completing an early afternoon project, following on which they entertained the guests with some very lovely and moving ensemble singing.